yuanqing/kontact/README.md

   $ cd kontact/example
   ```

-  (Otherwise, simply upload this repo onto any web server with PHP.)
+  Or simply upload this repo onto a web server that can execute PHP.

-2. Open [`example/index.php`](http://localhost/kontact/example/index.php) on a web browser, and have a go at submitting the contact form.
+2. Open [`example/index.php`](https://github.com/yuanqing/kontact/blob/master/example/index.php) on a web browser, and have a go at submitting the contact form.

 ## Usage

-Our contact form is composed of the following files:
+Our contact form is composed of the following:

 ### &bull; [example/index.php](https://github.com/yuanqing/kontact/blob/master/example/index.php)